-James D. Williams, writing in Illinois Research, noted last fall that Illinoisans, like Americans generally, are fleeing the big cities, a trend evident for a decade or more.
-What is new in the population figures is evidence that the suburbs adjacent to urban centers have stopped their headlong growth of the 1960s.
-Instead, the highest population growth rates in Illinois between 1970 and 1975 were recorded in the state's non-metropolitan counties.
+James D. Williams, writing in Illinois Research, noted last fall that Illinoisans, like Americans generally, are fleeing the big cities, a trend evident for some years.
+The suburbs adjacent to urban centers have stopped their headlong growth of the 1960s because they ran out of land; the highest population growth rates in Illinois between 1970 and 1975 were recorded in the state's non-metropolitan counties beyond the last suburb.

 Urbanization, in short, is encroaching on the black dirt fields of rural Illinois.
 This is nothing new, of course.
 The conversion of farm to suburb, suburb to city is a cycle that's turned through a century and a half of Illinois history.
 As one geographer notes by way of illustration, the present city of Chicago is itself an amalgamation of suburbs.
-What is new is the cost of such expansion.
+What is new is the economic and ecological costs of such expansion.